-Our program fosters collaboration between faculty and students from the College of Engineering, the School of Medicine, the College of Pharmacy and Health Sciences, and College of Liberal Arts and Sciences.
+Our program fosters collaboration between faculty and students from the College of Engineering, School of Medicine, College of Pharmacy and Health Sciences, and the College of Liberal Arts and Sciences.
 This year includes a focus on student mentorship and expands the undergraduate schedule to a full-time workload.
 We aim to have this research experience be a meaningful experience for helping the students develop scientific approaches to problem-solving and fostering their high-tech careers.

 Over the past eight years, the Richard Barber Interdisciplinary Research Program has provided opportunities for students to participate in cutting-edge, interdisciplinary research while building collaborations between diverse academic departments.
 Over 111 WSU students and 14 different academic departments have participated.
 Many of the collaborations initiated via this program have continued to prosper, and many of the students have launched successful scientific careers.
 We are very proud of our past successes and are excited about our future improvements to the program.

 Each year, we aim to increase the diversity in research projects, including theoretical and experimental research in the basic and applied sciences.
 The program includes full-time undergraduate support, encouragement of scientific outreach, and increased continuity in research support.

 Interdisciplinary collaboration support